SNAP Benefits in Arizona: How to Apply and Qualify

 EBT Deposit Schedule in Arizona

-In Arizona, SNAP benefits are deposited between the 1st and 13th of each month.
-Your specific date is based on the first letter of your last name, which helps you plan your monthly grocery shopping.
+In Arizona, SNAP benefits are deposited between the 1st and 13th of the month.
+Your specific date depends on the first letter of your last name, which helps you plan your monthly grocery shopping.

 See Arizona EBT deposit schedule for 2025